bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-github-using-bytebase-cloud.md

 integrations: General, GitHub
 level: Intermediate
 estimated_time: '30 mins'
-description: Bytebase provide its SaaS version since 1.15.0, this tutorial will bring your schema change to the next level by introducing the GitOps workflow, where you commit schema change script to the GitHub repository, which will in turn trigger the schema deployment pipeline in Bytebase Cloud.
+description: Bytebase provide its SaaS version since 1.15.0, this tutorial will bring your schema change to the next level by introducing the GitOps workflow, where you commit schema change script to the GitHub repository, which will, in turn, trigger the schema deployment pipeline in Bytebase Cloud.
 ---

 A series of articles about Database Change Management using Bytebase Cloud.
 We take Amazon Aurora MySQL as an example and is also applicable to Amazon Aurora Serverless.